-My horror about these stories and the harm being done to our environment and our people made me want to become an environmental engineer.
-I majored in environmental engineering at the University of Wisconsin at Platteville, and hoped to use my skills to mitigate existing pollution and prevent further damage to the environment.
-My engineering expertise informs my knowledge that climate change is real, and not something we can choose whether to believe in.
+My horror about these stories and the harm done to our environment and people made me want to become an environmental engineer; I majored in civil/environmental engineering at the University of Wisconsin-Platteville and hoped to use my skills to decrease pollution and prevent further damage to the environment.
+My engineering expertise informs my knowledge that climate change is real and not something we can choose whether to believe in or not.

-Many argue the legislation necessary to protect Minnesota’s environment and natural heritage, as well as to honor treaty rights, already exists – but the extensive damage caused by many current and former mining projects indicates otherwise.
-We need to learn exactly where our current system has failed, and use that information to design a much stronger permit and regulatory process that prevents as much damage as possible and holds companies financially accountable for any damage they do cause.
+Many argue the legislation necessary to protect Minnesota’s environment and natural heritage, and to honor treaty rights already exists.
+But the extensive damage caused by many current and former mining projects indicates otherwise.
+We need to learn exactly where our current system has failed and use that information to design a much stronger permitting and regulatory process that prevents as much damage as possible and holds companies financially accountable.

 In my first legislative session, I authored the following bills that would help address some of the issues mentioned above.
 If you want to learn more about the bills or have additional ideas, please reach out to me.